iai-callgrind/iai-callgrind/iai-callgrind-runner/README.md

     </a>
 </div>

-Iai-Callgrind is an experimental benchmarking harness that uses Callgrind to perform extremely precise measurements of Rust code.
+Iai-Callgrind is a benchmarking harness that uses Callgrind to perform extremely precise measurements of Rust code.

-This is the benchmark binary needed by the [Iai-callgrind library](https://github.com/Joining7943/iai-callgrind/).
+This is the benchmark binary needed by the [Iai-callgrind library](https://crates.io/crates/iai-callgrind).
 Please see there for further details.